syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 {% highlight vb.net %}

-'Creates a new instance of PowerPoint presentation
+'Creates a new instance of PowerPoint Presentation

 Dim presentationDocument As IPresentation = Presentation.Create()